ainergy-ml/SDSAT/README.md

 3. View test results

-The speed results are stored in `./results`, go check it
+The speed results will be stored in `./results`, go check it